Kubernetes on AWS EKS

 Domain name change

-• Stop all managed controllers/team controllers from your operations center dashboard.
+1. Stop all managed controllers/team controllers from the operations center dashboard.
 This can be achieved either automatically with a cluster operation or manually using Managed controller/Team controller Manage.

-• By changing those hostname values in the cloudbees-core.yml file.
+• Change the hostname values in the cloudbees-core.yml file.

-• By editing the operations center ingress resource and modifying the domain name.
+• Edit the operations center ingress resource and modify the domain name.

 $ kubectl edit ingress/cjoc

-Modify the operations center configuration map to change the cjoc URL.
+Modify the operations center configuration map to change the operations center URL.

 $ kubectl edit cm/cjoc-configure-jenkins-groovy

-• Delete the operations center pod waiting until is terminated.
+3. Delete the operations center pod and wait until it is terminated.

 $ kubectl delete pod/cjoc

-• Verify that Operations Center Manage Jenkins Configure System Jenkins Location Jenkins URL has been properly updated.
-If it hasn’t, change to the new one and click on Save.
+4. Verify that Operations Center Manage Jenkins Configure System Jenkins Location Jenkins URL has been properly updated.
+If it has not been updated, select the new domain and then select Save.

-• Start all managed controllers/team controllers from operations center dashboard.
+5. Start all managed controllers/team controllers from the operations center dashboard.
 This can be achieved either automatically with a cluster operation or manually using Managed controller/Team controller Manage.

-The new domain name must appears in all of those resources:
+The new domain name must appear in all of those resources:

 $ kubectl get statefulset/<master> -o=jsonpath='{.spec.template.spec.containers[?(@.name=="jenkins")].env}' $ kubectl get cm/cjoc-configure-jenkins-groovy -o json $ kubectl get ingress -o wide

-The domain name must be the same than what is used in the browser otherwise a default backend - 404 will be returned.
+The domain name must be identical to what is used in the browser; otherwise, a default backend - 404 error is returned.

 Configuring persistent storage

 For persistence of operations center and managed controller data, CloudBees CI must be able to dynamically provision persistent storage.
-When deployed, the system will provision storage for operations center’s JENKINS_HOME directory and whenever a new managed controller is provisioned, operations center will provision storage for that controller’s JENKINS_HOME.
+When deployed, the system provisions storage for the operations center’s $JENKINS_HOME directory and whenever a new managed controller is provisioned, the operations center provisions storage for that controller’s $JENKINS_HOME.

-On Kubernetes, dynamic provisioning of storage is accomplished by creating a Persistent Volume Claim which will use a Storage Class to coordinate with a storage provisioner to provision that storage and make it available to CloudBees CI.
+On Kubernetes, dynamic provisioning of storage is accomplished by creating a Persistent Volume Claim (PVC).
+The PVC uses a storage class to coordinate with a storage provisioner to provision that storage and make it available to CloudBees CI.

-Please refer to the next section in order to set up a storage class for your environment, if applicable.
+Refer to the next section to set up a storage class for your environment, if applicable.

-A detailed explanation of Kubernetes Storage concepts is beyond the scope of this document.
-For additional background information, refer to the Kubernetes Dynamic Provisioning and Storage Classes blog post, Persistent Volumes and Storage Classes section of the Kubernetes documentation.
+A detailed explanation of Kubernetes storage concepts is beyond the scope of this document.
+For additional background information, refer to:

 Storage requirements

-Because pipelines typically read and write many files during execution, CloudBees CI requires high-speed storage.
-When running CloudBees CI on EKS, CloudBees recommends using Solid-State Disk (SSD) storage.
+Since pipelines typically read and write many files during execution, CloudBees CI requires high-speed storage.
+When running CloudBees CI on EKS, CloudBees recommends using solid-state disk (SSD) storage.

-Although other disk types and AWS Elastic File System (EFS) work and are supported, the same level of performance cannot be guaranteed.
+Although other disk types and AWS Elastic File System (Amazon EFS) are supported, the same level of performance cannot be guaranteed.

-By default, CloudBees CI uses whatever class is configured to be the default storage class.
-There are two ways you can provide an SSD-based storage class for CloudBees CI:
+By default, CloudBees CI uses the default storage class.
+You can provide an SSD-based storage class for CloudBees CI in the following ways:

 • Create a new SSD-based storage class and make it the default.
-This is the easiest because you don’t have to change the CloudBees CI configuration.
+This method is easier because you do not have to change the CloudBees CI configuration.

-• Create a new SSD-based storage class and then, before you deploy, change the CloudBees CI configuration file to use the new storage class that you created.
+• Create a new SSD-based storage class, and before you deploy, change the CloudBees CI configuration file to use the new storage class that you created.

-For multi-zone environments, the volumeBindingMode attribute, which has been available since version 1.12 of Kubernetes, must be set to WaitForFirstConsumer.
-Otherwise, volumes may be provisioned in a zone where the pod that requests it cannot be deployed.
+For multi-zone environments, the volumeBindingMode attribute (supported since Kubernetes version 1.12) must be set to WaitForFirstConsumer; otherwise, volumes may be provisioned in a zone where the pod that requests it cannot be deployed.
 This field is immutable.
 Therefore, if it is not already set, a new storage class must be created.

 Check the storage class configuration

-After you create your Kubernetes cluster, get the storage classes.
-If the default storage class is not gp2, then you’re not using SSD storage and you will need to act.
+After you create your Kubernetes cluster, retrieve the storage classes.
+If the default storage class is not gp2, then you are not using SSD storage, and you must create a new SSD-based storage class.

 $ kubectl get storageclass NAME PROVISIONER AGE default (default) kubernetes.io/aws-ebs 14d